jckantor/cbe30338-book/_build/html/_sources/Syllabus.md

 ### Class Participation

-Students are expected to attend all class sessions.
-If you miss class for an official University excused function, it is up to you to find notes for that lecture,  do the  reading, and avail yourself of office hours to catch up on the missed material.
+You are expected to attend all class sessions.
+If you miss class for an official University excused function, please find notes for that lecture, do the  reading, and avail yourself of office hours to catch up on the missed material.

 Class sessions will include opportunities to respond to instructor questions and other active learning exercises.
-All interactions will be civil, respectful, and inclusive for all students.
+All interactions will be civil, respectful, and inclusive.
 If you have any concerns about classroom dynamics, please feel free to speak with the instructor.

 ### Homework Assignments

-Weekly homework assignments are scheduled for the course.
-Assignments are typically released on Tuesday and due before class the following Tuesday.
+Weekly homework assignments are typically released on Tuesday and due before class the following Tuesday.
 There will be no homework for the weeks including  Junior Parents’ Weekend,  Easter, and the final weeks when the semester project is underway.

 Homework assignments are critical to developing the skills needed to succeed in the course and in the major.
 Accordingly, assignments are a required element of the course.
 Missing assignments will be scored as zero.
 Three or more missed assignments will result in an incomplete for the course.
 Group study is encouraged, but the submitted work must be your own.
 Students must be able to explain all of their submitted work.